busbud/jac/README.md

   }
 }
 ```

+By default, jac will load the config from the `jac.json` file at the project root.

 # Running Tests
 To run the test suite first invoke the following command within the repo, installing the development dependencies: